-Judoka who fled Iran wins silver at Israel tournament
+Judoka who fled Iran over Israeli matchup wins silver at Tel Aviv tournament

 Saeid Mollaei received the award from Israeli authorities, who hosted this year’s edition of the tournament.